pastly/bm/README.md

 If you would like to list all your posts and their file names, run `./bm list`.

-You may delete a post with `./bm remove Title`, where "title" uniquely identifies a single post's file name.
+You may delete a post with `./bm remove Title`, where "Title" uniquely identifies a single post's file name.

 # Features